It refers to the time of day in which a fish is active. Fishes can be day active or night active, and this influences their behaviour.

 Water transparency is linked to the presence of particles suspended in the water and to the amount of light and sun radiations that can penetrate it and at what depth.
 The more transparent the water, the deeply sunlight can penetrate, thus enabling plants and organisms on the bottom to survive.

-Water is divided in four different types: meteoric water, from rain or snow, surface water, further distinguished in freshwater, brackish water and salt water, and telluric water, as that from springs or aquifers.
+Water is divided in four different types: meteoric water, from rain or snow, surface water, further distinguished in freshwater, brackish water and marine water, and telluric water, as that from springs or aquifers.